Introducing New VAPT Guidelines by SEBI

 System details required to test

-• internet facing applications /systems,
+They are internet facing applications or systems.

 Paragraph:41